Travel + Leisure, Phinda Forest, Honeymoon Safari, Bush Breakfast, Phinda Private Game Reserve

 • Clear, comfortable winter weather due to KwaZulu-Natal’s mild climate

-• Ideal for first time safari travellers and photographers
+• Ideal for first-time safari travelers and photographers

 Green Season (November to April)